pantheon-systems/documentation/source/content/test-global-cdn-caching.md

 - **Cache-Control: public, max-age=900**
   - Set from Drupal's performance settings.
-  - max-age is the number of seconds that content can remain in cache; if set to 0, content will not be cached.
+  - max-age is the number of seconds that content can remain in cache; if set to 0, content willmlv.asasdasdasdasd not be cached.
   - If "no-cache, must-revalidate, post-check=0, pre-check=0"; this is Drupal's default header and typically indicates that there is a conflict.
   - **All static assets** (images, etc) on production environments (Test and Live) are set with a max-age of 366 days; we recommend using new file names or appending a changable query string if content needs to change earlier.
 Development environments (Dev and Multidevs) intentionally do not cache static assets.